-The Company distributes and supports its ANSYS and DesignSpace product lines primarily through its global ASD and reseller network.
-This network provides the Company with a cost-effective, highly specialized channel of distribution and technical support.
-Approximately 70% of the Company's revenue in 1999 was derived through the ASD and reseller network.
+The Company distributes and supports its ANSYS and DesignSpace product lines through its global ASD and reseller network, as well as through its own strategic direct sales offices.
+This network provides the Company with a costeffective, highly specialized channel of distribution and technical support.
+The Company's ICEM CFD products are sold primarily through a direct sales force, although a portion of ICEM's revenue is obtained through OEM agreements.
+Approximately 62% of the Company's total revenue in 2000 was derived through the ASD and reseller network.

-At December 31, 1999, the ASD network consisted of 29 independent distributors in 56 locations in 22 countries, including 12 in North America, 6 in Europe and 11 throughout the Asia-Pacific region and the remainder of the world.
+At December 31, 2000, the ASD network consisted of 36 independent distributors in 60 locations in 25 countries, including 13 in North America, 7 in Europe and 16 throughout the Asia-Pacific region and the remainder of the world.
 The ASDs sell ANSYS and DesignSpace products to new customers, expand installations within the existing customer base, offer training and consulting services and provide the first line of ANSYS technical support.
-The Company's ASD certification process helps to ensure that each ASD has the ongoing capacity to adequately represent the Company's product line and provide an acceptable level of training, consultation and support.
+The Company's ASD certification process helps to ensure that each ASD has the ongoing capacity to adequately represent the Company's product lines and provide an acceptable level of training, consultation and support.

-The Company also has a sales management infrastructure in place to develop a more enterprise-wide focused sales approach and to implement a worldwide major account strategy.
+The Company also has a direct sales management infrastructure in place to develop a more enterprise-wide focused sales approach and to implement a worldwide major account strategy.
 The sales management organization also functions as a focal point for requests to ANSYS from the ASD and reseller channel, and provides additional support in strategic locations through the presence of direct sales offices.
-As of December 31, 1999, the Company's sales management organization was headed by a Vice President of Worldwide Sales, a North American Vice President of Sales and an International Vice President of Sales.
+As of December 31, 2000, the Company's sales management organization was headed by a North American Vice President of Sales and an International Vice President of Sales.
+In early 2001, a European Vice President of Sales was added to the organization.
 These senior members of sales management were supported by Regional Sales Directors, devoted to the overall management of stated sales territories, and Strategic Account Managers, devoted to specific major accounts within those territories.

-During 1999, the Company continued to invest in its previously established strategic sales offices in Minneapolis, Minnesota; Houston, Texas; New England; the United Kingdom; China and Japan.
-In total, these offices employ 30 persons who are responsible for the implementation of sales and marketing initiatives and administration in those geographic areas designed to support the Company's overall revenue growth and market share expansion strategies.
+During 2000, the Company continued to invest in its previously established strategic sales offices in Minneapolis, Minnesota; Houston, Texas; New England; the United Kingdom; and China.
+Additionally, the Company expanded its direct sales presence in Japan via a joint venture with the Japanese ASD and established a strategic sales office in Southern California in the latter part of 2000.
+In total, the ANSYS direct sales offices employ 35 persons who are responsible for the sales, marketing initiatives and administration in those geographic areas designed to support the Company's overall revenue growth and market share expansion strategies.

-During 1999, the Company also continued to expand the reseller channel for both its ANSYS and DesignSpace products.
+During 2000, the Company also continued to expand the reseller channel for both its ANSYS and DesignSpace products.
 This channel complements the ASD network by establishing a broader user base for the Company's products and services.
-As of December 31, 1999, the Company had signed agreements with 143 resellers.
+As of December 31, 2000, the Company had signed agreements with 185 resellers.
 The resellers are required to have appropriately trained marketing and technical personnel.

-The Company's products have an installed base of approximately 62,000 seats at commercial sites and approximately 109,000 seats at university sites worldwide.
+The Company's products have an installed base of approximately 68,000 seats at commercial sites and approximately 122,000 seats at university sites worldwide.
 The Company's products are utilized by organizations ranging in size from small consulting firms to the world's largest industrial companies.
-No single customer accounted for more than 1.2% of the Company's revenue in 1999.
+No single customer accounted for more than 10% of the Company's revenue in 2000.